2007 Jacksonville Jaguars season

 The 2007 Jacksonville Jaguars season was the franchise's thirteenth season in the National Football League (NFL) and the fifth under head coach Jack Del Rio.
 They improved upon their 8–8 record from 2006 when they finished third in the AFC South, and returned to the playoffs for the first time since 2005.
-The Jaguars upset the Pittsburgh Steelers 31–29 in the Wild Card round but were defeated by the New England Patriots 31–20 in the Divisional Playoffs.
+The Jaguars defeated the Pittsburgh Steelers 31–29 in the Wild Card round but were then defeated by the New England Patriots 31–20 in the Divisional Playoffs.

 The franchise would miss the playoffs for the next nine seasons, only returning to the playoffs after winning the AFC South in 2017.

 Offseason

 Coaching staff changes

 After the 2006 season, the Jaguars announced that offensive coordinator Carl Smith, special teams coordinator Pete Rodriguez, quarterbacks coach Ken Anderson, and wide receivers coach Steve Walters would not be returning.
 Along with these, special teams assistant Mark Michaels' contract had expired and would not be renewed.
 When hiring, Del Rio created a new position on the staff, assistant wide receivers coach, and so needed to fill six positions.
 By early February he completed the staff with Dirk Koetter as offensive coordinator, Mike Shula as quarterbacks coach, Todd Monken as wide receivers coach, Robert Prince as wide receivers assistant, Joe DeCamillis as special teams coordinator, and Tom Williams as special teams assistant.
 Along with the new staff, assistant head coach Mike Tice will take over coaching of the tight ends.